Commentary: The US that no longer bothers about diplomacy

 NO LONGER BOTHERS ABOUT DIPLOMACY

 Then there is Ukraine.
-Mr Trump’s impeachment process must look surreal from Kyiv.
+Mr Trump’s impeachment process must look surreal from Kyiv's perspective.
 Their country dominates America’s headlines.
 Yet little attention is paid to the on-the-ground impact of US absent-mindedness.

 In the past few weeks, Ukraine’s president, Volodymyr Zelensky, has begun a rapprochement with Russia’s Vladimir Putin.
 The two are due to meet in Paris next month.